 When the greatest test of their lives came, Fox, Goode, Washington, and Poling did not waver in their commitment to serving God or their fellow countrymen.
-These men might have represented different faiths, but they shared the same American blood, and after helping as many people as they could, the four chaplains accepted that they had performed their final duty for God and country.
+These men might have represented different faiths and denominations, but they shared the same American blood.
+After helping as many people as they could, the four chaplains accepted that they had performed their final duty for God and country.
 Standing together until the very end, each man gave the last full measure of devotion.
 The numerous memorials to the chaplains all across the United States ensure that these four special heroes will never be forgotten.

 Army Historical Foundation: No Greater Glory: The Four Chaplains and the Sinking of the USAT Dorchester.

 The Four Chaplains Memorial Foundation: Who Were the Four Chaplains?

 U.S. Army: Chaplain Corps History: The Four Chaplains.